Family of transgender woman who died at Rikers Island says she should not have been there

 Court records indicate that Polanco was arrested on April 13 and taken into custody three days later.

-An officer found Polanco unresponsive in her cell the afternoon of June 7.
+An officer found Polanco unresponsive in her cell the afternoon of June 7, the Department of Corrections said.

 Medical staff deemed her unconscious and provided care until they pronounced her dead at 3:45 p.m.

 The Department of Corrections said the cause of death is under investigation, but it was not the result of violence and preliminary reports show no foul play.